This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Update 4/2020: Catrice HD Liquid Coverage Foundation is another new discovery for me, and I have really been enjoying the finish it gives.
 (Learn more about this foundation in the post listed below!)

 My under eye circles usually aren’t too bad, so I stick to a lightweight brightening concealer for under my eyes.
 If dark circles plague you, I recommend using a color corrector on the smallest area possible to cancel out the discoloration.
 Then, go over the area with your regular lightweight concealer.
 The last thing you want is for your face to look mismatched with a heavy under eye area and light coverage everywhere else.

 For light days, Maybelline Fit Me Concealer is just the best!
 I know I talk about this one a lot, but it really is one of my staple products.

-Set with loose translucent powder
+Set lightly with powder